henrysun9074/diffusion-code/README.md

 The following compute and storage resources are recommended:

-- **Compute**: X x NVIDIA AX GPU or better with at least XGB of free memory.
-The training and inference scripts are designed to run on .... , but can be adapted for local use?
+- **Compute**: We ran the scripts using a NVIDIA GeForce RTX 4060 Ti with 8GB GDDR6 GPU memory.
+Batch generation was also done using Google Colab's T4 GPU with 12 GB of VRAM.
+For the batch generation scripts, lower GPU memory can be supported by decreasing the batch size.
-- **Storage**: At least X GB of free disk space for the dataset, model weights, and code base.
+- **Storage**: At least ~15 GB of free disk space for the dataset, SD1.0XL model weights, and code base.
 Additional space may be required for model outputs and training datasets, depending if you change the patch dataset parameters and/or use your own dataset.
+The fine-tuned LoRA model hosted on Hugging Face occupies about 90 MB of storage.

 ## 📂 Data Access